-Joannes Designs Week1 Greensleeves was a quilt I made early last year (2011) while recovering from surgery.
+Joannes Designs Week1 Greensleeves was a quilt I made several years ago (2011) while recovering from surgery.
 It absorbed most of my green fabric from my stash!
-If I were to make this quilt again I would decide on the bed it was to go on because it ended up being an enormous quilt.
-Maybe an 8 x 8 block center would have been better.
-When I showed the finished quilt top with my quilting group they all commented on how large it was!
-At the time I hadn't really considered how big it was.
+Before you embark on making this quilt I'd advise you to decide on the bed it was to go on or you could find you have an enormous quilt on your hands like I did.
+Alternatively you may choose to make an 8" x 8" block centre.
+When I shared the finished quilt top with my quilting group they all commented on how large it was!
+At the time I hadn't really considered how big it was, so take extra care when you make yours!

 For the sashing I chose to use a 3" wide white strip.
 This gave enough definition between the blocks.